 If we are talking about great movies on slavery and not mentioning this gem will be an injustice to the list.
 The movie/documentary “The Black Godfather” outlines the life of Clarence Avant.
 As the man who sort of held Hollywood music, this film shows the power of Clarence, and how he was involved in almost all the deals regarding black pieces, culture, and civil rights.
 The movie shows the early life of Avant by critically reflecting on the slavery issue and how it impacts his life.

 The documentary stands with a good 7.4 rating on IMDB.
 The documentary is based on the saying of the people Avant worked with, which makes it more fascinating.
-It shows significant events in the past with great details, making it one of the finest movies made on slavery.
+It shows significant events in the past in great detail, making it one of the finest movies made on slavery.

 Ma Rainey’s Black Bottom (2020)

-Ma Rainey’s Black Bottom explores the life of Ma Rainey, a strong willed blues singer and how she explains the life of a black artist during the 1920s.
-This movie may not show the accounts of hardcore slavery, and its struggles, but what’s remain of it.
+Ma Rainey’s Black Bottom explores the life of Ma Rainey, a strong-willed blues singer, and how she explains the life of a black artist during the 1920s.
+This movie may not show the accounts of hardcore slavery and its struggles, but what remains of it.

 The move has around 6.9 rating on IMDB and 97% on rotten tomatoes highlighting the impact and message to the audience.
 The movie accurately portrays the character and situation in the past to give a simple overview of the problem.
 The film is critically acclaimed for portraying truth, making it one of the best black history movies available on Netflix.